 A. You may opt into direct mail when you register for the Race or you can pick up your packet at WPNA FM in the Polish National Alliance building at 6100 N Cicero in Chicago, IL at a later announced date in October.
 A friend or family member can pick up your race packet for you by presenting a copy of your photo ID and registration confirmation email.
 There will also be day of pick up at the event.

 Q. Where do runners get their timing device?

 A. A chip will be attached to all runner numbers.
 Timed race chip tracks your time starting and finish the race.
 Post-race time results will be available onsite after the race as well as published online for viewing.

 A. Yes.
 The USATF Course Certification # is IL18033WR.

 A. The race is a 10K route, which is 6.2 miles, or a 5K route, which is 3.1 miles.
 You may choose to run 10 kilometers or walk or run 5 kilometers.

 Q. How do I get to Montrose Harbor?

 A. If you are driving, take Lake Shore Drive to Montrose Ave.
 Turn East onto Montrose Ave.
 Then turn right onto W Montrose Harbor Drive.
 Limited free parking is available on W Montrose Harbor Drive.
 Or take Lake Shore Drive or Marine Drive to Wilson Drive.
 Turn East onto W Wilson Drive.
 Paid Metered Parking Lot available.
+Please consider carpooling to the event.
 Access to Simonds Dr from Lawrence Ave. will be closed on race day.
 If you are coming via public transportation, you can plan your route here: https://www.transitchicago.com/

 Q. How can I become a volunteer?